jplalor/jplalor.github.io/content/pages/about.md

 1. September 2017: I gave a talk at Notre Dame to the ND Natural Language Processing group.
 Thanks to Prof. David Chiang for the invitation!
 1. June 2017: [CIFT][17] was accepted as a poster for the Work-in-Progress session at HCOMP 2017 in Quebec City!
 2. June 2017: Our podium abstract, *Generating a Test of Electronic Health Record Narrative Comprehension with Item Response Theory*, was accepted for AMIA 2017 in Washington, DC!
-1. Summer 2017: Internship with the Alexa team at Amazon Boston!
+1. Summer 2017: Internship with the Amazon Alexa team in Cambridge, MA.
 2. December 2016: I gave a talk on our EMNLP paper as part of the UMass CICS [Machine Learning and Friends Lunch][14] series on 12/8.
     * Slides from the talk can be found [here][15].
     * If you're really interested, I recorded myself giving the talk as a practice run.
 It's on YouTube [here][16].
 If you have any feedback I would love to hear it!